tsevdos/tsevdos.me/src/content/posts/how-to-create-a-bookmarklet.md

 ---
-title: "How to create a bookmarklet"
+title: How to create a bookmarklet
 date: "2010-11-17"
-permalink: /javascript/how-to-create-a-bookmarklet/
-categories:
+category: javascript
+tags:
   - javascript
-tags:
   - browser
   - bookmarklet
 ---